 Venue Information

-ht awe-inspiring days you’ll become one with the fine wines, sublime scenery, and riveting history of southern France!
+For eight awe-inspiring days you’ll become one with the fine wines, sublime scenery, and riveting history of southern France!
 Begin in stately Avignon, then stop in Lyon with its remarkable foodie culture and tiny Viviers, where some big opportunities await, like a truffle hunting lesson or prehistoric cave art encounter.
 Your choice of chocolate or wine tasting awaits in Tain l’Hermitage, before arriving in Art Nouveau Chalon-sur-Saône; Mâcon, where a Louis XV-era apothecary offers a peek at 18th-century medicine; and more.
 With RIVERSIDE CHOICE,

 you can also personalize your experience daily with excursions of your choice— including hiking to biking activities designed to get up and go!